firas1awadallah/firas1awadallah.github.io/Matplotlib, Seaborn, and Bokeh libraries.md

 * Parameters: The cheat sheet highlights the essential parameters for each function, along with a brief description of their purpose.
 This enables developers to understand the available customization options and choose the appropriate parameters for their specific visualization requirements.

 * Examples: The cheat sheet includes concise code examples for each plot type, demonstrating how to use the functions and parameters to create different types of plots.
 These examples serve as a starting point for developers and help them understand the syntax and usage of Seaborn functions.

+## Things I want to know more about
+Matplotlib, Seaborn, and Bokeh